 Form manufactures units that provide multi-day electricity storage (MDS).
 We assumed that the baseline that natural gas generation would be the marginal resource displaced by multiday storage (MDS.)
-Therefore, we utilized an emissions factor of 0.412 MT $CO_2$ /Mwh from EIA
+Therefore, we utilized an emissions factor of 0.412 MT CO2/Mwh from EIA schedule.

-Form calculated the total CO2 emissions reductions associated with their iron-air technology over the five-year period post commercialization.
-We assumed a total number of megawatts of multi-day storage in each year of the analysis period based on their projected manufacturing schedule.
 These volumes of battery storage are assumed to charge from surplus zero-carbon renewable energy that would have otherwise been curtailed.
 The number of megawatt-hours of electricity discharge in each year from the iron-air batteries was calculated using a capacity factor of approximately 11%, which is the average capacity factor that has resulted from other analyses done in FormwareTM, Form's proprietary optimization and production cost tool.
-Total annual MDS discharge was multiplied by an emissions factor of 0.412 metric tons per megawatt-hour, the average for the US grid in 2022.